Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 ![Same scene, moments later.
 Sophie's eyes open, looking directly at Wind while blowing out candles.
 He's smiling.
 The smoke from the candles makes swirls in the air between them.](snaps/birthday_wish.png)

+--
+the_talking_dragon: page, portrait-oriented
+--
+Once upon a time,
+there was a girl named Ariane.

+She liked to climb onto the stone head of a dragon!

+One day her father asked her,
+“Have you tried talking to that dragon?”

+Ariane laughed.
+She was six, old enough to know.
+“Don’t be silly, Papa.
+Stone dragons don’t talk,” she said.

+“Let’s try anyway,” he said with a smile.

+@picture:
+Ariane, balancing on the dragon’s head.

+--
+you_see: page, portrait-oriented
+--
+He patted the dragon’s brow and spoke gently.
+“Hello, dragon.
+Would you introduce yourself to my daughter?”

+The dragon remained silent, nothing more than carved rock.
+“You see?”
+Ariane said.

+@picture:
+Ariane looking at the dragon, in front of it.

+--
+no_dragon_dust: page, portrait-oriented
+--
+“Ah,” her father replied, “Dragon dust.
+I nearly forgot.
+They will never speak without it.”

+From his pocket he drew a small box, with a fish hook etched along its side.
+He opened it carefully.

+The box was empty, yet he pinched the air inside and sprinkled something onto the dragon’s head.

+The box was still empty.

+@picture:
+A small box, beautifully carved, fish hook on the side.
+The box is open, but completely empty.

+--
+magic: page, portrait-oriented
+--
+Ariane looked.
+The statue did not move.

+“I told you,” she said.

+Her father winked.
+“I went to a magic school, remember?”

+He patted the dragon once more.
+“Hello, dragon.
+Would you introduce yourself to my daughter?”

+And then it happened.

+@picture:
+Ariane looking at the dragon, in front of it.

+--

+Amazingly, even though the dragon hadn't changed, it replied right away:
+“Greetings, princess.
+I am the dragon of this park.
+What is your name?”